Wowwzerzs/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+## Project Features

+The URL Shortener app includes the following features:

+- User authentication: Users can create an account and log in to access the app's features.
+- URL shortening: Users can enter a long URL and generate a shortened version of the URL.
+- CRUD functionality: Users can create, read, update, and delete their own shortened URLs.
+- User interface: The app includes a user-friendly interface for managing URLs.

 ## Final Product

 !["Login Page:"](https://github.com/Wowwzerzs/tinyapp/blob/master/docs/login-page.png?raw=true)